WhatisRT/CIPs/CIP-1694/README.md

 stake delegated to them do not eventually leave the system in a state where no governance action can pass.

-> **Note**
->
-> It is not necessary to register as a DRep to be able to vote, or for
-> that vote to be counted.
-However, unregistered DReps do not count
-> towards the active voting stake, so they behave like an inactive
-> DRep that can never become active.
-This is to have the least
-> possible hurdle for someone who wants to vote on their own behalf.

 Registered DReps are identified by a credential that can be either:

 * A verification key (Ed25519)